-Welcome to this fall’s low-maintenance version of apple crisp!
-These baked apples are kind of like a deconstructed apple crisp.
-They have the familiar warm spices, the irresistible brown sugar oat filling and we can’t forget the tender, sweet apples.
+Baked Apples are this fall’s low-maintenance version of apple crisp!
+They are cored and stuffed with a delicious buttery brown sugar cinnamon crumble, and are basically a deconstructed apple crisp.
+They have the familiar warm spices, the irresistible brown sugar oat topping, and we can’t forget the tender, sweet apples.
 This is the perfect way to use up extra apples from apple picking!

 baked apples with crisp topping and served with vanilla ice cream